jonas-be/k8s-setup-scripts/README.md

 ## Requirements
  - Debian or Ubuntu
  - Access to root user
- - be able to make some DNS records
+ - be able to make some DNS records _(only for multiple control plane topology)_

 ## Versions
 Currently used Version in the scripts: